eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ninja, machine learner, math enthusiast and coffee ~~addict~~ lover.
 (I also really like sushi.)

-I'm currently a data scientist/research analyst at [Point72](http://point72.com), working out of their New York office.
-I help power their internal research efforts, with a particular penchant of Bayesian modelling and data analysis.
+I'm currently a data scientist/ research analyst at [Point72](http://point72.com), working out of their New York office.
+I help power their internal research efforts, with a particular penchant for Bayesian modelling and data analysis.

 Previously, I studied engineering at [The Cooper